MrMallIronmaker/donatio/README.md

 * searchFilters : Dictionary - mapping between filter category and user selected filters
 * savedCharities : Array - list of charityIds that the user has in their cart at the current moment
 * comparisonMetrics : Array - list of strings that correspond to comparison metrics selected
+* comparisonCharities : Array - list of charity ids that correspond the the charities that are selected on the comparison page
 * allocationAmounts : Dictionary - mappng between charityIds that have nonzero allocation and percent allocation

 The following variables will be stored statically for this demo